FAQ

 Do you support hospice or comfort care?

 Absolutely.
-We help families and residents make decisions about goals of care, hospice eligibility, and comfort-focused care.
+We help families and patients make decisions about goals of care, hospice eligibility, and comfort-focused care.

 How do I sign Power of Attorney or Healthcare Proxy?